Puer mingens: Etymology and word play

-The term puer mingens come from the Latin puer, meaning "boy", and from the Latin mingens, the present participle of the verb mingere which means "to urinate".
+The term puer mingens comes from the Latin puer, meaning "boy", and from the Latin mingens; "urinating", the present participle of the verb mingere which means "to urinate".

 In Latin, verbs for urinating like mingere were frequently employed in the sense of "to ejaculate".
-This connotation was preserved in various descendents of Latin, including Italian with such words as pisciare.
+This connotation was preserved in various descendants of Latin, including Italian with such words as pisciare.
 On account of this, the urine emitted from the penis of the puer mingens can be interpreted symbolically as semen; and pueri mingentes are frequently found in works auguring fertility and fecundity.
 Lorenzo Lotto's Venus and Cupid is an example.

 In several languages, such as Italian, French, and English, "to make water" was a euphemism for urinating.
 In allusion to this, one can find depictions of a puer mingens "making water" in works such as Michelangelo's Children's Bacchanal, or in church lavabos whose waterspouts are positioned in front of naked boys' groins (thereby giving the illusion that their urine has been transformed into water).
 Pueri mingentes were frequently incorporated as fully functioning statues whose pipes shot forth streams of water out of the statues' penises.
-One of the most famous examples of this is the Manneken Pis in Brussels.
+One of the most famous examples of this is Manneken Pis in Brussels.

 Renaissance revivals of puer mingens

 Pueri mingentes are a classical motif occasionally found in antiquity.
 Ancient Roman examples of pueri mingentes occurred mainly on children's sarcophagi.

 The puer mingens was revived during the Renaissance.
 Donatello, who paved the way in the reinvention of the larger motif of the putti in sculpture, depicted one of the earliest Renaissance examples of a puer mingens on the base of his Judith and Holofernes statue.
-From its revival in 1400s Florence, the artistic motif of urinating boys spread throughout the rest of Europe, reaching its height of popularity during the late Renaissance in the sixteenth and seventeenth centuries before gradually receding in popularity.
+From its revival in 15th-century Florence, the artistic motif of urinating boys spread throughout the rest of Europe, reaching its height of popularity during the late Renaissance in the sixteenth and seventeenth centuries before gradually receding in popularity.